oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    * Holder Binding is now separate from delivering the Disclosures and implemented, if required, with a separate JWT.
    * Examples are now pulled in from the examples directory, not inlined.
    * Updated and automated the W3C VC example.
+   * Added examples with multibyte characters to show that the specification and demo code work well with UTF-8.

    -02